jongwooksi/jongwooksi/README.md

 - **J. Si** and S. Kim, "Traffic Accident Detection in First-Person Videos Based on Depth and Background Motion Estimation", Journal of Korean Institute of Information Technology(JKIIT), Vol.19, No.3, pp.25-34, Mar.
 2021.

-- **J. Si**, H. Son, D. Kim, M. Kim, J. Jeong, G. Kim, Y. Kim, and S. Kim, "Fall Detection Using Skeletal Coordinate Vector and LSTM Model", Journal of Korean Institute of Information Technology(JKIIT), Vol.18, No.12, pp.19-28, De.
+- **J. Si**, H. Son, D. Kim, M. Kim, J. Jeong, G. Kim, Y. Kim, and S. Kim, "Fall Detection Using Skeletal Coordinate Vector and LSTM Model", Journal of Korean Institute of Information Technology(JKIIT), Vol.18, No.12, pp.19-28, Dec.
 2020.

 - **J. Si**, J. Jeong, G. Kim, and S. Kim, "Style Interconversion of Korean Portrait and ID Photo Using CycleGAN", Proc.
-Of Korean Institute of Information Technology Conference, Vol.15, No.1, pp.147-149, Oc.
+Of Korean Institute of Information Technology Conference, Vol.15, No.1, pp.147-149, Oct.
 2020.

 - D. Kim, H. Son, **J. Si**, and S. Kim, "Traffic Accident Detection Based on Ego Motion and Object Tracking", Journal of Advanced Information Technology and Convergence(JAITC), Vol.10, No.1, pp.15-23, Jul.
 2020.